chrisisler/wavematch/README.md

-> Wavematch is a control flow mechanism for JavaScript.
+> *Wavematch is a control flow mechanism for JavaScript.*

 ## Introduction

-Wavematch provides pattern matching, a kind of type testing based on the shape of the input.
+Wavematch enables pattern matching.
+It's super declarative.
-Branches of code are evaluated only if certain conditions are satisfied.
+A branch of code is executed when specified conditions of the input are satisfied.
+For example,

 ```javascript
 let result = wavematch(random(0, 5))(